jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction_connectionis.md

    send email to jsmith@company com
 ```

-In this example an email is sent to jsmith every time the Backup - Days Since Last Full Backup alarm is raised - except when the alarm is raised on connection M601\SQLK8.
-An email is sent to dbrown (instead) when the alarm is raised on connection M601\SQLK8.
+In this example an email is sent to *jsmith* every time the **Backup - Days Since Last Full Backup alarm** is raised - except when the alarm is raised on connection *M601\SQLK8*.
+An email is sent to *dbrown* (instead) when the alarm is raised on connection *M601\SQLK8*.

 ```
 For all alarms